intrepidcs/neoobd2_sdk/docs/neoobd2_pro/readme/OBD2PRO_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 	4. Choose **Generate and save aws_clientcredential_keys.h**, and then save the file in your CCS project directory at <*Your_CCS_Project_Path*>/include.
 This overwrites the stub file in the directory.

-## Importing auto-generated ISM codes from Vehicle Spy Professional
+## Importing auto-generated ISM codes from Vehicle Spy Enterprise

-The **ISM library (obd2pro_wifi_cc32xx_ism.a)** and a set of **auto-generated ISM source files (obd2pro_wifi_cc32xx.c, obd2pro_wifi_cc32xx.h, and SpyCCode.c) from Vehicle Spy Professional** are the software components that grant the code running on CC3220SF transmit and receive access to data over the vehicle networks supported by neoOBD2 PRO (CAN/CANFD, LIN, and Ethernet).
+The **ISM library (obd2pro_wifi_cc32xx_ism.a)** and a set of **auto-generated ISM source files (obd2pro_wifi_cc32xx.c, obd2pro_wifi_cc32xx.h, and SpyCCode.c) from Vehicle Spy Enterprise** are the software components that grant the code running on CC3220SF transmit and receive access to data over the vehicle networks supported by neoOBD2 PRO (CAN/CANFD, LIN, and Ethernet).

 Although the **aws-mqtt** sample project comes with those files already integrated, please follow this guide to learn how to generate and import them as they are essential components of Wi-Fi application development with neoOBD2 PRO.

-1. Open Vehicle Spy Professional.
+1. Open Vehicle Spy Enterprise.
 Go to the **Scripting and Automation** menu and select **C Code Interface.**

 2. Click **Add Project...** button and select **New Project...**